 How a simple change can make such a difference.

 I started this blog so many years ago, and over the years it was a lovely way of keeping a diary.
-Then, I was playing around with the s...
+Then one day, I was playing around wi...